greenmorg/nlp-sql/README.md

 ## Loading CSV Data into PostgreSQL

-To load data from a CSV file into the PostgreSQL database, follow these steps:

 1. **Ensure the CSV file is included in the repository:**

    The `backup.csv` file should be located in the root of the repository.